Assessing costs and benefits of whole-of-government prevention

 However, different government sectors use different CBA methodologies and conventions, making it difficult to make valid comparisons between policies.
 The aim of this research is to establish an acceptable CBA framework that outlines a reference case for the evaluation of prevention interventions with a focus on obesity prevention.

-The research will include:
+The research involved:

 - A literature review of CBA guidelines and conventions in different government sectors in Australia